ooni/ooni.org/content/nettest/dash.md

 date: "2017-07-24"
 ---

-# NDT Speed Test
+# DASH Streaming Test

-DASH is designed to measure the *quality* of tested networks emulating a video streaming.
+DASH is designed to measure the *quality* of tested networks by emulating a video streaming.
 This test is called DASH because it uses the DASH ([Dynamic Adaptive Streaming over HTTP]( https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP